Does My Project Require a Permit?

 A Zoning Permit is required for installation of a new driveway or expansion of an existing driveway.

 No permit is required.
-Landscaped areas should not block any swales on the property.
+Landscaped areas should not block any swales, easements, or public rights-of-way on the property.

 No permits are necessary unless structural improvements are required for residential structures.
 All non-residential roof repairs and replacements require a building permit.